Geoffrey Molyneux Palmer

 Geoffrey Molyneux Palmer (Seathrún de Pámar, 8 October 1882 – 29 November 1957) was an Irish composer, mainly of operas and vocal music, among them the first musical settings of poems by James Joyce.

 Biography

 Palmer was born of Protestant Irish parents in Staines, Middlesex (England).
 He grew up in South Woodford, near London, where his father, Abram Smythe Palmer, was vicar at Holy Trinity Church.
 He studied at Oxford where, in 1901, he was the youngest Bachelor of Music in college history.
 Between 1904 and 1907 he studied composition with Charles V. Stanford at the Royal College of Music, London.
 He moved to Ireland in 1910 where he was initially active as a church organist in Dublin suburbs.
 From his early twenties he suffered from multiple sclerosis, which made a professional independence increasingly difficult.
-In the last decades of his life, Palmer was confined to a wheelchair and depended upon the care of his two sisters, who were running Hillcourt, a private girls' boarding school in Glenageary, near their home in Sandycove (south Dublin).
+In the last decades of his life, Palmer used a wheelchair and depended upon the care of his two sisters, who were running Hillcourt, a private girls' boarding school in Glenageary, near their home in Sandycove (south Dublin).
 Palmer died in Dublin.